-Quality assurance reports to management, and data validation and usability are also important components of the QAPP which ensures good quality data for this project.
+Quality assurance reports to management, and data validation and usability are also important components of Indiana's Surface Water QAPP which ensures good quality data for this project.
 A quality assurance audit report will be submitted to the QA Manager and Project Manager for review for this project should problems arise, need to be investigated, and corrected.
-As described in Section D of Indiana's QAPP, data are reduced (converted from raw analytical data into final results in proper reporting units); validated (qualified based on the performance of field and laboratory QC measures incorporated into the sampling and analysis procedures); and reported (described so as to completely document the calibration, analysis, QC measures, and calculations) (IDEM 2017).
+As described in Section D of the Surface Water QAPP, data are reduced (converted from raw analytical data into final results in proper reporting units); validated (qualified based on the performance of field and laboratory QC measures incorporated into the sampling and analysis procedures); and reported (described so as to completely document the calibration, analysis, QC measures, and calculations) (IDEM 2017).
 These steps allow users to assess the data to ensure it meets the project DQO.